Synapse113/AoC2023/README.md

 # AoC2023

-Decided to use this as an opportunity to pick up Crystal, seems like a nice language.
+Decided to use this as an opportunity to pick up Crystal, seems like a nice language thus far.